braisdom/ObjectiveSql/README.md

 ### Features

-- Defining a domain model without redundant codes, which carries the query and persistence behavior by itself
+- Defining a domain model with code generating automatically, which carries the query and persistence behavior by itself, no configuration, no empty Interface
-- Putting data access logic in the domain object, all people know how to read and write their data to and from the database.
+- Validating the Java Bean with Jakarta Bean Validation integrated to ObjectiveSql
-- The functions encapsulated for various database, who makes it easy to program for SQL
+- Database transaction into an Annotation tagged on a method only
-- Making the expressions in SQL become Java expressions, easier to program and reuse
+- The relations tagged with Annotation, who will be applied in query as a static field generated automatically

 ### Defining a DomainModel